amsterdamNLP/amsterdamNLP.github.io/_posts/2022-09-20-Language-Technology-for-Good.md

+The new website for the [Language Sciences for Social Good](https://projects.illc.uva.nl/LSG/) network has been launched.

-Amsterdam Data Science is organizing a Meet-up on how Language Technology can be used for Good.
+One of our first initiative will be a meetup, organized by Amsterdam Data Science, on how Language Technology can be used for Social Good.

 13 October 2022 in Amsterdam City Center.